anttisalonen/progbook/rst/quad2.rst

 *Exercise*: Try opening a file in Python and storing its contents to a variable like above.
 Print out the contents by printing out the value of the variable.

 We now have a variable with text inside, and like in C, we need to somehow *parse* the three floating point variables, a, b and c, from it.
-Instaed of using a function from the scanf() family, Python provides different means:
+Instead of using a function from the scanf() family, Python provides different means:

 .. code-block:: python
     :linenos: